comparative literature: a personal stance

 This highly controversial chapter addresses the place of comparative literature in Polish academic culture.
 Taking a verse of Czesław Miłosz for the starting point, the author muses on the paradoxes of Polish culture that, on the one hand, produced great universalists, and on the other, falls short of comparative approaches and readings in world literature.

-(forthcoming:) „Między litością a współ-odczuwaniem.
+„Między litością a współodczuwaniem.
 O uważnym czytaniu świata, który już nie zawsze daje się uchwycić w postkolonialnych kategoriach” [„Between commiseration and compassion.
 On mindful reading of the world that can no longer be captured through postcolonial lens], Konteksty Kultury, vol. 16(3)/2019, p.
 324-335.
-ISSN 2083-7658, e-ISSN 2353-1991
+ISSN 2083-7658, e-ISSN 2353-1991.

-A little invited contribution in dialogue with the essay of Katarzyna Mroczkowska-Brand put in the centre of this issue of "Konteksty Kultury".
-I add some further comments concerning the notion of mindfulness she tries to apply to literary reading; I also criticise her readiness to speak of postcolonial studies Anno Domini 2020.
-Quite to the contrary, I point at the exhaustion of typically postcolonial paradigms in such a rapidly changing world as ours.
+This contribution establishes a dialogue with the essay of Katarzyna Mroczkowska-Brand and her proposal of “mindful reading”.
+The author adds some further comments concerning the notion of mindfulness, getting back to the Buddhist origin of the notion.
+She also criticises Mroczkowska-Brand's readiness to speak of postcolonial studies Anno Domini 2020.
+Quite to the contrary, the author points at the exhaustion of typically postcolonial paradigms in such a rapidly changing world as ours.
 The persistence of postcolonial mentalities is often treated as a factor of stagnation, just like the eternal return to the Sykes-Picot agreement, shown as quite unfortunate in Fouad Laroui's novel, Ce vain combat que tu livres au monde.
 Other examples brought forth as an exemplification of the “post-postcolonial” changes in the contemporary world are two novels of Tsitsi Dangarembga, the writings of the Malay intellectual Farish Noor, the city chronicles of Kalaf Epalanga, as well as some texts from Guinea-Bissau (Andrea Fernandes, Tony Tcheka).

 “„Literatury mniejsze” w perspektywie studiów afro-europejskich.
 Od niderlandzkiej inskrypcji Kronik abisyńskich Mosesa Isegawy do rewindykacji katalońskości przez Najat El Hachmi” [“Minor literatures in the perspective of Afro-European studies.
 From the Dutch inscription of Abyssinian Chronicles by Moses Isegawa to the Catalan vindication of Najat El Hachmi”], Niewłasne lektury.
 Od pisarstwa w języku wyuczonym do wielości kultur czytania, Ewa Łukaszyk, Krystyna Wierzbicka-Trwoga (eds.), Warszawa , DiG, 2018, p.
 69-80.
 ISBN 978-83-2860-032-4